Nick Castellanos: Minor leagues

 The Detroit Tigers selected Castellanos in the first round, with the 44th overall pick, in the 2010 Major League Baseball draft.
 He was rated by Baseball America as the third best power hitting prospect and fourteenth best overall prospect prior to the draft.
 He slipped because of his commitment to the University of Miami.
 He signed with the Tigers, receiving a $3.45 million signing bonus, the highest bonus at that point ever given to a player taken after the first round.
 The deal was almost invalidated, as the Tigers' email to the office of Commissioner of Baseball Bud Selig was not received until three minutes after the midnight deadline on August 15, 2010; a text message about the deal to Selig's office received at 11:59 convinced Selig to approve the deal.

 Though Castellanos played shortstop in high school, the Tigers shifted him to third base as a professional.
 Castellanos appeared in seven games for the Gulf Coast Tigers of the Rookie-level Gulf Coast League that season.
 Before the 2011 season, Baseball America rated Castellanos as the 65th-best prospect in baseball.
-He played for the West Michigan Whitecaps of the Class-A Midwest League.
-With the Whitecaps, Castellanos batted .312 with seven home runs and 76 RBIs, leading the Midwest League with 158 hits and being named the Tigers' minor league position player of the year.
+He played for the West Michigan Whitecaps of the Single-A Midwest League.
+With the Whitecaps, Castellanos batted .312 with seven home runs and 76 RBI, leading the Midwest League with 158 hits and being named the Tigers' minor league position player of the year.